 (ii) Power-down/Shutdown:

-(A) The airgun array shall be

-immediately powered down whenever a marine mammal is sighted approaching close to or within the applicable

-exclusion zone of the full array, but is

-the single mitigation airgun.
+(A) The airgun array shall be immediately powered down whenever a marine mammal is sighted approaching close to or within the applicable exclusion zone of the full array, but is outside the applicable exclusion zone of the single mitigation airgun.

 (B) If a marine mammal is already within or is about to enter the exclusion zone when first detected, the airguns shall be powered down immediately.